AlgoveraAI/GovernGPT/README.md

 # 👪 Grants

 You can get funded to build your LLM workflow through Algovera Grants.
-Each month, we give out $10k of grants to projects (kindly sponsored by [Ocean Protocol](https://oceanprotocol.com/)).
+Each month, we give out $10k of grants to projects.
 For examples of previous proposals, check out our [forum](https://forum.algovera.ai/).
 For more information on the proposal process, check out our [docs](https://docs.algovera.ai/blog/).
-We're very grateful to Ocean Protocol Foundation for sponsoring Algovera Grants.
+We're very grateful to [Ocean Protocol Foundation](https://oceanprotocol.com/) for sponsoring Algovera Grants.

 [Website](https://www.algovera.ai/) | [Twitter](https://twitter.com/AlgoveraAI)  | [Discord](https://discord.gg/e65RuHSDS5)